Ex-teacher Jonathan O'Brien 'abused pupils in darkroom'

 Mr Causer told the court the darkroom was ideal for what the teacher wanted because it had a lock on the door and a warning sign outside.

 "The photography was the pretence," he said.
-"In fact, many of the boys did not use a camera at all."'Beer and cigarettes'
+"In fact, many of the boys did not use a camera at all."

 The court was told Mr O'Brien would use extra tuition sessions to get one-to-one contact with victims, ingratiate himself with boys' families, and also exploit the loneliness of unpopular boys or those whose parents lived abroad.